terra10/codefest_serverless-awslambda/Lab003/README.md

 * Logging in CloudWatch: https://eu-west-3.console.aws.amazon.com/cloudwatch
 * POST API in API Gateway: https://eu-west-3.console.aws.amazon.com/apigateway

-## The second POST function (you can skip this) but shows some advanced features
+## The second POST function (you can skip this) but it shows some advanced features
-Check the reference/postBeerAdvanced.ts file and discover how we can handle JSON objects which might contain optional or unknown elements which we always want to store without doing massive checks in our code.
+Check the reference/postBeerAdvanced.ts file and see how we can handle JSON objects which might contain optional or unknown elements which we always want to store without doing massive amounts of checks in our code.